informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 #### Next Steps

-[The next section](./identifiers.md) describes how identifiers for clients, connections and channels are allocated, and will walk you through how to pre-allocate some identifiers to help to match them with their corresponding chains for the purpose of this tutorial.
+[The next section](./add-a-new-relay-path.md) describes how clients, connections and channels are created and how their identifiers are assigned.